Rural Sport

 Rowing in Tolosa

-Although coastal rowing with traineras is better known, in Tolosa the rowing tradition remains alive on the Oria River.
-Rowing activities and competitions on inland waters offer a different perspective on the sport, closely linked to the town’s river environment.
+Although trainera style rowing is better known in the coast, in Tolosa the rowing tradition is kept alive on the River Oria.
+Activities and competitions on inland waters offer a different perspective on this sport, which is closely linked to the town’s river environment.